joe-gibbs/river-editor/README.md

 # River Texture Editor

-A specialized image editor for creating and editing river textures for game development.
+A specialized image editor for creating and editing cardinally-connected river textures for game development.
 This editor works with BMP files where:

 - **Blue (0,0,255)** = River segments
 - **Green (0,255,0)** = River sources
 - **Red (255,0,0)** = River junctions/meeting points